Financial management model: 12 indicators, formulas and thresholds

 Confusing accounting reporting and management#

 General accounting meets legal obligations.
 Steering answers management questions.
 Both are necessary, but they do not serve the same purpose.
-Waiting until the accounting close to make a decision means depriving yourself of two to three months of reactivity.
+Waiting until the accounting close to make a decision means deciding on figures that are already several months old.

 Tracking too many indicators#